 There may also be circumstances where alternative solutions may be required, for example to address the conflict between place-making and transport, or provide off-street parking where significant on-street parking needs to be removed.
-In such situations, Auckland Transport and Auckland Council will need to work closely together to confirm solutions and how they can be funded.
+In such situations, Auckland Transport and Auckland Council will need to work closely together to confirm how stakeholders and the community will be engaged and solutions confirmed.
+Where solutions are primarily focused on place-making, Auckland Transport and Council will also need to agree how they can be funded.